aqsa135/Tableau-COVID-19-World-Vaccination-Progress-report/README.md

 The dataset includes information on vaccination progress by country and vaccine manufacturer.
 It's sourced from Kaggle and updated regularly to reflect ongoing vaccination efforts.

 ## Contributing
-Yaira Falcon & Abdiel Ngando
+Aqsa Noreen, Yaira Falcon, & Abdiel Ngando